 INTENSITY OF IDEATION The following feature should be rated with respect to the most severe type of ideation (i.e., 1-5 from above, with 1 being the least severe and 5 being the most severe).
-Most Severe Ideation: Type # (1, 5) Most Severe Type # (1-5) Description of Ideation Frequency How many times have you had these thoughts?
+Most Severe Ideation: Most Severe Type # (1-5) Description of Ideation Frequency How many times have you had these thoughts?
 Write response (1) Only one time (2) A few times (3) A lot (4) All the time (0) Don't know/Not applicable SUICIDAL BEHAVIOR (Check all that apply, so long as these are separate events; must ask about all types) Actual Attempt: A potentially self-injurious act committed with at least some wish to die, as a result of act.
 Behavior was in part thought of as method to kill oneself.
 Intent does not have to be 100%.
 If there is any intent/desire to die associated with the act, then it can be considered an actual suicide attempt.
-There does not have to be any injury or harm , just the potential for injury or harm.
+There does not have to be any injury or harm, just the potential for injury or harm.
 If person pulls trigger while gun is in mouth but gun is broken so no injury results, this is considered an attempt.
 Inferring Intent: Even if an individual denies intent/wish to die, it may be inferred clinically from the behavior or circumstances.
 For example, a highly lethal act that is clearly not an accident so no other intent but suicide can be inferred (e.g., gunshot to head, jumping from window of a high floor/story).
 Also, if someone denies intent to die, but they thought that what they did could be lethal, intent may be inferred.
 Did you do anything to try to kill yourself or make yourself not alive anymore?
 What did you do?
-Did you want to die (even a little) when you?
-Were you trying to make yourself not alive anymore when you?
-Or did you think it was possible you could have died from?
+Did you hurt yourself on purpose?
+Why did you do that?
+Did you want to die (even a little) when you ?
+Were you trying to make yourself not alive anymore when you ?
 Or did you do it purely for other reasons, not at all to end your life or kill yourself (like to make yourself feel better, or get something else to happen)?
-(Self-Injurious Behavior without suicidal intent) Yes No If yes, describe: Yes No Yes No Interrupted Attempt: When the person is interrupted (by an outside circumstance) from starting the potentially self-injurious act (if not for that, actual attempt would have occurred).
+(Self-Injurious Behavior without suicidal intent) Yes No If yes, describe: Has subject engaged in Non-Suicidal Self-Injurious Behavior?
+Has subject engaged in Self-Injurious Behavior, intent unknown?
+Yes No Yes No Interrupted Attempt: When the person is interrupted (by an outside circumstance) from starting the potentially self-injurious act (if not for that, actual attempt would have occurred).
 Overdose: Person has pills in hand but is stopped from ingesting.
 Once they ingest any pills, this becomes an attempt rather than an interrupted attempt.
 Shooting: Person has gun pointed toward self, gun is taken away by someone else, or is somehow prevented from pulling trigger.
 Once they pull the trigger, even if the gun fails to fire, it is an attempt.
 Jumping: Person is poised to jump, is grabbed and taken down from ledge.
 Hanging: Person has noose around neck but has not yet started to hang - is stopped from doing so.
 Has there been a time when you started to do something to make yourself not alive anymore (end your life or kill yourself) but someone or something stopped you before you actually did anything?
 What did you do?
-Yes No If yes, describe:
+Yes No Total # of interrupted If yes, describe: